Down from the Moreno bridge, this wall mural gives a quick lesson on Ecuador. All the familiar Ecuador themes are presented in public here.

-This Museo and Cafe is on a walkway overlooking the Tomebomba river, just down from one of the tortuous staircases that lead you from the Historical District to the river.
+This Museo and Cafe is on a walkway, just down from one of the tortuous staircases that lead you from Cuenca;s Historical District to the Tomebomba river.

-The first time I tried to visit, the front door was closed.
-The second time the front door was open.
+The first time I tried to visit this curiosity, its front door was closed.
+The second time the front door was actually open.
 A sign on the next door inside said to ring a buzzer and admittance was one dollar and fifty cents.
 I rang, but no one came to let me in.

 This third visit a tall lean kid opens the front door, says nothing as I am standing on the sidewalk behind him, goes through the interior door and slams it without saying a word.
 He is too thin to be Pugsly.